codeccoop/posts-bridge/docs/API.md

 ### `posts_bridge_endpoint`

-When using the REST protocol to synchronization, use this hook to format endpoints if your API endpoints does not comply with the RESY standards.
+When using the REST protocol to synchronization, use this hook to format endpoints if your API endpoints are not REST-compliant.

 #### Arguments

 1. `string $endpoint`: Default endpoint to send GET requests to crawl post's remote data.
 2. `string $foreign_id`: Remote CPT foreig key value.
-3. `object $remote_cpt`: Instance of the current Remote_CPT.
+3. `object $rcpt`: Instance of the current Remote_CPT.

 #### Example